-On May 17, 2007, Arbor Day, Mayor Thomas M. Menino announced a new initiative called Growing Boston Greener (GBG).
-Growing Boston Greener is an initiative with an objective of planting 100,000 trees by the year 2020.
-The ultimate goal of this planting is to increase our current citywide canopy coverage from 28% to 35% by the year 2030.
-These 100,000 trees will be planted on city, state, and privately owned property.
+In 2007 on Arbor Day, the City announced a new initiative called Growing Boston Greener (GBG).
+Growing Boston Greener is an initiative with an objective of significantly increasing the rate of planting public shade trees.
+The trees will be planted on city, state, and privately owned property.
 The task of planting all 100,000 trees has been assigned to the Boston Urban Forest Coalition (BUFC).
 The coalition is made up of non-profit, city, state, and federal organizations working to improve the urban forest ecosystem, public health, and the quality of life for Boston's residents.

 Growing Boston Greener not only applies to planting new trees, but also to protecting trees that already provide canopy.
-Along with the partners in BUFC, the Parks Department is working to develop new ordinances that will better protect existing trees, both public and private.
+Along with the partners in BUFC, the Parks Department is working to develop new policies that will better protect existing trees, both public and private.
 Currently all public shade trees are protected under Chapter 87 of the Massachusetts General Laws.

-THE NEXT FIVE YEARS
+THE NEXT SEVEN YEARS

-The Parks Department is the agency with regulatory and operational responsibilities for publicly-owned shade trees.
-The ability to develop policy and day-to-day management plans in the same office is a key part of the framework that helps ensure that the future of Boston is green.
+The Parks Department is the agency with regulatory and operational responsibilities for city-owned shade trees in the street right-of-way.
+The ability to develop policy and day-to-day management plans in the same organization, the Parks Department, is a key part of the framework to ensure that the future of Boston is green.

-Tree policy issues can be generally sorted into the following three categories:
+Tree policy issues are sorted into the following three categories: